The Texas

 Whenever I drive downtown, I often end-up stuck behind someone on a one-way street stopped at a red light waiting to turn left onto another one-way street with no traffic coming.
 If only they knew that they were wasting their time (and mine) sitting there!

-A left turn on red is allowed when the street you are is one-way and the street you are turning onto is also one-way (to the left, of course.)
+A left turn on red is allowed when the street you are on is one-way and the street you are turning onto is also one-way (to the left, of course.)
 It makes sense if you think about it — it's just a mirror image of a right on red.

 Left on red

-There are a handful of states that allow a left on red from a two-way to one-way street, but Texas does not.
-Unless both streets are one-way, you cannot make a left on red.
-Also, there are some who mistakenly believe that you can make a left on red if there are no signs such as "LEFT TURN SIGNAL" or "LEFT ON GREEN ARROW".
-However, those signs are purely informational, and as long as a signal is obviously intended to regulate traffic turning left (which a red arrow or signal to the left of green signals for through traffic would be), then drivers are required to obey it regardless of the absence of any signs.
+Some folks will assert that you can make a left on red if there are no signs such as "LEFT TURN SIGNAL" or "LEFT ON GREEN ARROW".
+However, those signs are purely informational, and as long as a signal is obviously intended to regulate traffic turning left — which a red left arrow or a red circular signal to the left of green signals for through traffic would be — then drivers are required to obey it regardless of the absence of any signs.

 Right on red from double turn lanes